rawan-ahmad/Seacoders-Battleship/README.md

 Battleship game
 Rawan Ahmad, Tala Chehayeb, Cynthia Khalil, Rafic Rachidi

 The Battleship game is a two-player game where each player should target the enemy’s ships by different types of attacking and trying to sink all the ships first to win.
 There are 4 ships for each player placed on a 10x10 grid, and we have implemented a version, where which allows a player to play against a bot.
-We created two grids for each player, one grid to insert their ships, using the insert method, and another to record their hits and misses against their opponent.
+We created two grids for each player, one grid to insert their ships, using the insert method, and to record their hits and misses against their opponent for each.

 Phase 1:
 We used the same grid for firing and placing ships.